Japan is a model of cleanliness. So where are all the trash cans?

 For some tourists, the lack of easily findable rubbish bins is another charming quirk of Japanese culture.

-For other visitors, it’s a nuisance that dimishes the enjoyment of their vacation.
+For other visitors, it’s a nuisance that diminishes the enjoyment of their vacation.

 “It is infuriating to walk around Tokyo the whole day, racking up 20,000-plus steps on your feet, and not find a single bin to throw away your plastic wrapping from your sandwich,” he says.